yAudit/reports-website/reports/06-2022-Yearn-BalancerLPFactory.md

 This basically loops over Convex's extra rewards.
 The problem is that adding extra rewards is not bounded in Convex [link](https://github.com/convex-eth/platform/blob/5f935d9a8e35b62443e45b68b99c1b907435bc68/contracts/contracts/BaseRewardPool.sol#L105-L115).
 This means that if there are too many extra rewards this function will run out of gas/go over the block gas limit and result in a DoS of core strategy functionality (updating rewards).

 #### Impact
+Medium.
 When attack is executed (there are too many extra rewards added in Convex) the strategy can lose its option to call `updateRewards`.

 #### Recommendation
 Add an `offset` param to `updateRewards`, which you can use to offset the array's index that you use to call `rewardsContract.extraRewards()` with.
 Such an offset is implemented [here](https://github.com/code-423n4/2022-05-sturdy/blob/78f51a7a74ebe8adfd055bdbaedfddc05632566f/smart-contracts/YieldManager.sol#L118)